Automating-GIS-processes/site/source/lessons/L3/exercise-3.rst

 Coordinate reference systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Remember the difference between defining a crs, and reprojecting a layer to a new crs!
-Before reprojecting, the layer should have a valid crs definition wich you can check like this: `data.crs`.
+Before reprojecting, the layer should have a valid crs definition which you can check like this: ``data.crs``.

--defining a projection is done like this: `data.crs = CRS.from_epsg(4326)`  (this command only updates the metadata about coordinate reference system which is stored in the class variable .crs, and does not modify the actual coordinate values.
+- defining a projection is done like this: ``data.crs = CRS.from_epsg(4326)``  (this command only updates the metadata about coordinate reference system which is stored in the class variable .crs, and does not modify the actual coordinate values.
 Do this only if the original crs definition is missing or invalid!)
--re-projecting a layer, eg: `data = data.to_crs(CRS.from_epsg(4326))` (this one will actually re-project the coordinates in the geometry-column AND re-define the .crs definition)
+- re-projecting a layer, eg: ``data = data.to_crs(CRS.from_epsg(4326))`` (this one will actually re-project the coordinates in the geometry-column AND re-define the .crs definition)